Discover/Reddit API

 Does Reddit have an official developer API?+

 Yes.
-Reddit offers an official API documented at https://www.reddit.com/dev/api/.
-It requires OAuth2 authentication and is subject to its own rate limits and terms of service, including restrictions introduced in 2023 that affected third-party clients.
+Reddit offers an official REST API documented at https://www.reddit.com/dev/api/.
+It requires app registration and OAuth2 authentication, and enforces its own rate limits and terms of service.

 Page content last updated .
-Spec covers 3 endpoints from www.reddit.com.
+Spec covers 3 endpoints from reddit.com.

 Related APIs in Social MediaSee all →